Inodevs-4/2RP/README.md

  ## :paperclip: Tecnologias

-As seguintes ferramentas estão sendo usadas no desenvolvimento do projeto:
+As seguintes ferramentas estão sendo utilizadas no desenvolvimento do projeto:

 #### **Front-end**